Lokelma (Sodium Zirconium Cyclosilicate Hydrate)

 Who Should Not Take Lokelma

-Do not take Lokelma if you: are under 18 years old, are pregnant or planning to become pregnant, have low blood potassium levels, or are allergic to sodium zirconium cyclosilicate.
+Do not take Lokelma if you are under 18 years of age, pregnant, or allergic to sodium zirconium cyclosilicate.

 Medical Conditions to Discuss